grant-m-s/AstronomicAL/docs/source/index.rst

 Welcome to astronomicAL's documentation!
 ========================================
-An Interactive Dashboard for Active Learning in Astronomy.
+An interactive dashboard for visualisation, integration and classification of data using Active Learning.
 --------------------------------------------------------------------

 .. image:: https://travis-ci.com/grant-m-s/astronomicAL.svg?token=upRGxrMseZqj7kT3bSGx&branch=master